Windsor Framework: "Not for EU"

 An element of the agreement that facilitates minimal checks on (mainly) food items being shipped from Great Britain, is the use of "not for EU" labels.
 This label indicates that the product is not certified to conform to EU standards and thus may not legally be sold (or resold) in the EU.
 (Note: This does not mean that the product would not meet EU standards but only that it is not warranted to do so.)
 The requirement for these labels was phased in over three years.
 "Meat and fresh dairy products are to be labelled from October 2023, all other dairy products from October 2024, and composite products, fruit, vegetables, and fish from July 2025".
-The Framework only requires these labels to be used on GB goods intended for sale in Northern Ireland, but the Government decided that they should be used in Great Britain too, beginning in October 2024.
-Following the change of government, the plan for UK-wide "not for EU" labelling was scrapped.
+The Framework only requires these labels to be used on GB goods intended for sale in Northern Ireland, but the Sunak government decided that they should also be used in Great Britain, beginning in October 2024.
+Following the change of UK government after the July 2024 general election, the plan for UK-wide "not for EU" labelling was scrapped.